tanyasoni13/Neural_style_transfer/README.md

 Neural style transfer is an optimization technique used to take three images, a content image, a style reference image, and the input image you want to transform.
 The goal is to manipulate the input image so that it matches the content of the content image and the style of the style reference image.

-This project uses a pre-trained VGG19 model from PyTorch's `torchvision.models` to perform the style transfer.

 ## Requirements

 - Python 3.x